‘Polar’ Review – A Stylish Action Thriller That Gets Confused

 Summary

-Netflix film Polar has a particular style that is to be enjoyed, but it struggles to nail the connection between some characters, and cannot decide what genre it wants to be.
+Polar has a particular style that is to be enjoyed, but it struggles to nail the connection between some characters and cannot decide what genre it wants to be.

-When I learned that Netflix film Polar is based on a graphic novel, the first act made sense.
-The celebration of blood, the somewhat exaggerated and colorful characters, an obsession with countless headshots and a flavor for torture.
+When I learned that the Netflix film Polar is based on a graphic novel, the first act made sense.
+The celebration of blood, the somewhat exaggerated and colorful characters, an obsession with countless headshots, and a flavor for torture.

 You can tell that Jonas Åkerlund had a specific vision for this story, and he proudly puts his ideas into action in the first 20 minutes, but the style was laid on too thick, giving a clunky, disparate beginning, with video-game-style introductions that finally attempt to merge with a serious, broody action thriller that doesn’t quite work.

-The premise of Polar is hardly an original idea, however, with Mads Mikkelsen leading, it works once it gets away from the shifty first act.
+The premise of Polar is hardly an original idea.
+However, with Mads Mikkelsen leading, it works once it gets away from the shifty first act.
 His miserable, glum appearance suits the cold, frozen exterior of the town he is residing in.
 Duncan shows little emotion in the film, hardened by many years of cold killings and a regret that comes in flashes in his dreams.
-Duncan also meets a young woman named Camille (Vanessa Hudgens), who is the only character that manages to extract the tiniest of emotions from the assassin.
+Duncan also meets a young woman named Camille (Vanessa Hudgens), who is the only character who manages to extract the tiniest of emotions from the assassin.

 At the same time, I admire what the director was trying to do, but in hindsight, it may have been better if he stuck to one genre and went with it.
 Polar is undoubtedly entertaining but fails to be what it wants to be.